tqdm/tqdm/examples/paper.md

 Pythonic patterns to make it a trivial task to add visually appealing, customisable progress bars without any significant performance degradation even in the most demanding of scenarios.
-Performance is unit tested to ensure the overhead stays negligible, and the modular architecture eases the implementation of specific extensions such as wrappers for Jupyter scientific notebooks.
+Performance is unit tested to ensure the overhead stays negligible, and the modular architecture eases the development of extensions such as wrappers for Jupyter scientific notebooks.

-`tqdm` is intended to be used both in frontends (giving end users a visual indication of progress of computations or data transfer), or for quick prototyping by developers for debugging purposes, both as a profiling tool and also as a way of displaying logging information of an iterative task (such as error during training of machine learning algorithms), and can be disabled at runtime with no code change.
+`tqdm` is intended to be used both in frontends (giving end users a visual indication of progress of computations or data transfer), or for quick prototyping by developers for debugging purposes, both as a profiling tool and also as a way of displaying logging information of an iterative task (such as error during training of machine learning algorithms), as it can be disabled at runtime with no code change.
 Due to its ease of use, the library is also an ideal candidate for inclusion in Python educational courses.
 For general (not necessarily Python) purposes, the command-line interface (CLI) mode further presents a useful tool for CLI users